 |Sodus Outer, NY|

-Description: Six miles long and three miles wide, Sodus Bay is the largest natural harbor on Lake Ontario.
-Native Americans called the shimmering, land-locked bay Assorodus meaning Silvery Waters, and white settlers, attracted by the bay’s potential, arrived in the area in 1792.
+Description: Six-mile-long and three-mile-wide Sodus Bay is the largest natural harbor on Lake Ontario.
+Native Americans called the shimmering bay Assorodus meaning Silvery Waters, and white settlers, attracted by the bay’s potential, arrived in the area in 1792.

-In 1868, the dwelling and tower were slightly repaired to make them serviceable, but they were not considered to be “worth general repair.”
-The Lighthouse Board requested $14,000 for a new dwelling with attached tower in its annual report for 1869, and Congress responded with the necessary funds in July of 1870.
+In 1869, the dwelling and tower of Sodus Bay Lighthouse were slightly repaired to make them serviceable for one more winter, but they were not considered to be “worth general repair.”
+The Lighthouse Board requested $14,000 for a new dwelling with attached tower, and Congress responded with the necessary funds in July 1870.

 In 1892, a large storm house, which covered the rear entrance to the dwelling and a cellar, was enlarged to served as a summer kitchen.
 A circular oil house was also erected 128 feet south of the lighthouse that year and lined with brick to store the volatile kerosene that was introduced as fuel for the station’s lamp.

-The present square pyramidal pierhead tower, which has a focal plane of fifty-one feet, was erected in 1938.
-At that time, the source of the light was converted from kerosene to electricity.
-While lumber and grain had early been important commodities for Sodus Point, coal later became the primary cargo shipped from the port.
-In 1940, more than one million tons of coal was shipped from Sodus Point Harbor.
-The coal industry thrived until the late 1960s when power generation plants were converted to oil.
+While lumber and grain had early been important commodities for Sodus Bay, coal later became the primary cargo shipped from the port.
+In 1940, more than one million tons of coal were shipped from Sodus Point Harbor.
+The coal industry thrived until the late 1960s when many power generation plants were converted to oil.

 Located at the end of the pier marking the western side of the entrance to

 Sodus Bay.
 The lighthouse is owned by the Coast Guard.
 Pier open, tower closed.

 The lighthouse is owned by the Coast Guard.
 Pier open, tower closed.